What is the difference between baking, broiling and roasting?

 LEARN MORE ABOUT OVENS AND RANGES

-Range vs Stove vs Oven: Is There Really a Difference?
-Just what is that cooking appliance called?
+Range vs. Stove vs. Oven: Is There Really a Difference?
 Learn the difference between a range, a stove and an oven, then discover what’s the best fit for your kitchen.